MattiNieminen/re-fill/README.md

   "Page 2 (by dispatch)"]]
 ```

+The event ```:re-fill/navigate``` is great for initiating navigation from views.
+There's also an **effect** handler for :re-fill/navigate, which makes it
+possible to navigate from event handlers without dispatching more events.
+This is useful for cases where the view dispatches an event, and the event
+handler may conditionally initiate navigation to some other view in addition
+to other side effects (through effects of course).

 If you need to refer to your current route from your views, you can use
 ```:re-fill/routing``` subscription for that: